-The Sound and Game Engineering Research Group focuses on developing knowledge and techniques for the creative audio industries, as well as innovative design in all aspects of audio engineering.
+The Sound Engineering Research Group at Anglia Ruskin University focuses on developing knowledge and techniques for the creative audio industries, as well as innovative design in all aspects of audio engineering.

 Examples of our work include the development of quantitative methods for accurate, repeatable percussion instrument tuning.